ecomfi/halclient/README.md

 At the moment there is support written for the JSON variant of HAL.
 HALClient uses Newtonsoft.JSON to deserialize JSON resources into C# objects with awareness of Hypermedia.

+Specification of HAL can be found from http://stateless.co/hal_specification.html

 Usage
 -----